joshbegley/nyt-latest/README.md

 `An Iraqi judoka has recorded the first positive doping test of the 2024 Paris Olympics, the International Testing Agency (ITA) said on Friday.`\
 https://nytimes.com/athletic/5660781/2024/07/26/olympics-paris-doping-positive-judo/

-**Trump to Meet With Netanyahu After Urging Israel to End War in Gaza**\
+**Trump Meets With Netanyahu After Urging Israel to End War in Gaza**\
 `Ahead of the meeting, Mr. Trump insisted Israel needed to end the war as quickly as possible.`\
 https://nytimes.com/2024/07/26/us/politics/trump-netanyahu.html

-**Firefighters from Around the World Headed to Canada to Battle Wildfires**\
+**Firefighters From Around the World Headed to Canada to Battle Wildfires**\
-`Fast-moving fires have destroyed as much as half of the picturesque town of Jasper, Alberta, and have ravaged Jasper National Park.`\
+`Fast-moving fires may have destroyed as much as half of the picturesque town of Jasper, Alberta, and have ravaged Jasper National Park.`\
 https://nytimes.com/2024/07/26/world/americas/canada-wildfires-jasper-alberta-firefighters.html

 **Bucks GM Jon Horst details team's quiet offseason, Giannis at Olympics and Year 2 of Lillard**\